S-Vaisanen/python-sudoku-solver/README.md

 # python-sudoku-solver

-Requires Python 3.0 or later.
+The script solves Sudoku puzzles using logical elimination and DFS algorithm.
+Requires Python 3.0 or a later version.
 GUI implemented using Tkinter.
-Solves Sudoku puzzles using logical elimination and DFS algorithm.

 Created by Simo Väisänen.